We may earn a commission when you click on the affiliate links in this post.

 How to Make Cucumber Vinegar Salad

-- In a separate medium bowl, whisk together the vinegar, sugar, water, salt, and pepper until the sugar is dissolved.
+- Make the dressing.
+In a separate medium bowl, stir together the vinegar, sugar, water, salt, and pepper until the sugar dissolves.

-- Pour the vinegar mixture over the cucumbers and onions, and stir until everything is evenly coated.
-Refrigerate for at least 20 minutes to let the flavors soak in.
+- Combine and chill.
+Pour the vinegar mixture over the cucumbers and onions, then stir until everything is evenly coated.
+Refrigerate for at least 20 minutes before serving.

 Frequently Asked Questions